Ghanaati-Education

 4. Decortication – Comprehensive cleaning and biological activation of the extraction socket to remove the infected tooth associated infected/necrotic socket bone, in order to enhance vascular and osteogenic responses.

-5. Use of Bone Substitute Materials and Blood Concentrates – Careful selection of biomaterials combined with autologous blood concentrates (PRF) to stimulate angiogenesis, osteogenesis, and tissue regeneration.
+5. Use of Bone Substitute Materials and Blood Concentrates – Careful selection of biomaterials combined with autologous blood concentrates (PRF) to stimulate angiogenesis, osteogenesis, and neo-epithelialization.

 6. Systemic Condition of the Patient – Detailed evaluation of overall health, including pre-existing diseases and metabolic or inflammatory conditions, followed by individualized treatment adaptation.